Summary

 Herd consolidation seems to be the main point being plugged right now as the total herd population of beef cattle is dropping and will continue to drop well into next year.
 This mirrors the 2014 cattle year where we had a steep downturn in total US herd.

 Severe drought has brought about pasture shortages.
 Lack of rain in the western parts of the country have left scorched plains of barren land that are hard-pressed to support a herd of any size, unless the stockman can afford supplementation to hay or feed from either high-priced silage or hay that must be trucked in at high transport prices.
 Once sustenance is addressed, there is a third more pressing issue – heat.
-The above average temperatures sustained this summer and that are persisting in the south and west have caused stress on herd population.
+The above-average temperatures sustained this summer and that are persisting in the south and west have caused stress on herd population.
 This will really be felt by the cow/calf operators who might have gestational issues with their cows.
 High heat and stress make the breeding process much more difficult.

 Many ranchers are weighing their options now as La Niña continues into a third year.
 Feedlots attached to processors can only handle so many heads and are contracted out for what they have in place.
 Others not contracted and having trouble have two options, private sales to someone who can take on the added heads, or outright culling.
 Private processing is an expensive path, market is limited, and process dates are 6 months to even a year in some locales.